 Filed December 14, 2007

 A method and apparatus for discovering polysemous words and classifying polysemous words found in web documents.
-All document corpi in any natural language have words that have multiple usage contexts or words that have multiple meanings.
+All document corpi in any natural language has words that have multiple usage contexts or words that have multiple meanings.